Il Progresso Italo-Americano: Foundation and early years

+Later years

-Founded in 1879 by Carlo Barsotti and Vincenzo Polidori, who were also the first editors, Il Progresso Italo-Americano was a bully pulpit for raising funds for monuments by public subscription in the city of New York.
+Il Progresso was a bully pulpit for raising funds for monuments by public subscription in the city of New York.
 From 1888 to 1921 it promoted monuments to Giuseppe Garibaldi, Christopher Columbus, Giuseppe Verdi, Giovanni da Verrazzano and Dante.

-Generoso Pope assumed the direction of the newspaper in 1928, after buying it for $2,052,000.
+After Barsotti's death, Generoso Pope assumed the direction of the newspaper in 1928, after buying it for $2,052,000.
 He doubled its circulation to 200,000 in New York City, making it the largest Italian-language daily in the country.
-The newspaper from 1889-1976 is now available on microfilm at the John D. Calandra Italian American Institute in NYC.
+The newspaper from 1889 to 1976 is now available on microfilm at the John D. Calandra Italian American Institute in NYC.

+The newspaper published sympathetic coverage of Benito Mussolini and portrayed the Italian invasion of Ethiopia as a war between the civilised Italians and savage Ethiopians.
+Between 1941 and 1945, Il Progresso worked to spotlight the contributions of Italian-Americans serving in the U.S. armed forces and their role in securing victory during the war.

-In May 2022, New York-based North Sixth Group invested in the revival of Il Progresso Italo-Americano and integrated it into America Domani, or America Tomorrow, a digital media community for Italian Americans.
+In May 2022, New York–based North Sixth Group invested in the revival of Il Progresso Italo-Americano and integrated it into America Domani, or America Tomorrow, a digital media community for Italian Americans.
 Publishing industry veteran Al DiGuido was named Publisher & CEO.